 220 acres, 1992, 1998

 Boyne Valley Township.
 James North donated 20 acres with 620 feet on the north branch of the Boyne River.
 In 1998, Dr. W.A. and EvaBelle Deppa donated an adjacent 40-acre preserve and a 160-acre preserve across the road.
+Joan and Jerry Deppa donated an additional 21 acres in 2021.
 An old railroad bed running east-west provides hiking opportunities.

 - Big Cedar Nature Preserve – 20 acres, 1992